 The President is the chief director of the Association.
 He presides all meetings of the Board, of the senior officers and general meetings.
 He supervises, manages and guides the activities of the Association.
 He signs all pertinent documents and carries on the duties pertaining to his position.

 The treasurer is entrusted with the finances of the Association.
 He deposits the monies and other values to its name and credit at the financial institute designated by the Board by resolution.
-As requested by the Board, he gives report of the financial situation of the Association, and of all transactions taken by him as treasurer.
+As requested by the Board, he gives report of the financial situation of the Association and of all transactions taken by him as treasurer.
 He drafts, maintains, keeps or sees to the conservation of accounting documents and registers.
 He prepares the yearly financial statement and forwards it to the Board of directors and to the designated auditor.
 He signs any contract or any document requiring his signature.

 The archivist is appointed by the Board and may or may not be part thereof.
-His duties consist in classifying all documents, films, photos, newspaper clippings, which are remitted to him by the members of the Board at the end of their mandate, then turning over those items into the Association’s archives.
-These archives may eventually be deposited with the Archives nationales du Québec.
+His duties consist in classifying all documents, films, photos, newspaper clippings, which are remitted to him by the members of the Board at the end of their mandate, then turning over those items into the Association’s Archives.
+These Archives may eventually be deposited with the Archives nationales du Québec.

 The regional representative is empowered by the Board but may or may not be part thereof.
 He is the liaison between the Association and the Perrons in his region.
 With the help of his committee he endeavours to make the Association known to them and they to the Association by means of regional activities.
 He helps recruit members and pursues any other task that the Board may entrust to him.